Thank you for your interest in RV Transport, Inc.

 This is what you must have.

-You must have a three-quarter ton or one ton pick-up, preferably not more then five years old.
-We do consider older trucks with less than 200,000 miles.
-A turbo charged diesel engine is the most economical.
+You must have a three-quarter ton or one ton pick-up, a turbo charged diesel engine is the most economical.
 Four-wheel drive may be a benefit in some climates, and dual rear wheels may be a benefit for some loads.

 You must have a fifth‑wheel hitch with a minimum load rating of 14,000 pounds (no cross bed, wheel well mount).
 You need a 2 x 2 receiver hitch rated at 10,000 pounds, with a solid shank ball mount and load equalizing torsion bars, all rated at 10,000 pounds.
 The ball height (measured from the ground to the top of the ball) must not exceed 19 inches.
 An adjustable height ball mount is useful on some trucks.
 You need a ball that is two and five sixteenths inches in diameter, rated at 10,000 pounds.
 You should also carry a hollow shank (5,000 lb. rated) set up with a two-inch ball.
 A gooseneck hitch is strongly recommended, and will allow you to pull equipment trailers, etc. and is most often used in back-haul situations.
 With these four hitches, you will be able to pull the majority of trailers offered to us.